tabler/tabler-icons/README.md

 <i-tabler name="brand-github" class="someclass"></i-tabler>
 ```

-`angular-tabler-icons` exports it's own type declarations for usage with Typescript.
+`angular-tabler-icons` exports its own type declarations for usage with Typescript.

 For more usage documentation refer to [the official documentation](https://github.com/pierreavn/angular-tabler-icons).